-The electric protective system is designed to activate an alarm or shut the engine off if there is a problem or a failure in any of five different engine systems.
-The engine systems monitored are: engine overspeed, starter motor crank terminate, engine reversal, engine oil pressure and engine coolant temperature.
+The electric protective system is designed to activate an alarm or shut the engine off if there is a problem or a failure in any of four different engine systems.
+The engine systems monitored are: engine overspeed, starter motor crank terminate, engine oil pressure and engine coolant temperature.

-The electric protective system consists of the basic components that follow: tachometer speed sensor, electronic speed switch, water temperature contactor switch, two time delay relays and two slave relays.
+The electric protective system consists of the basic components that follow: magnetic pickup, electronic speed switch, water temperature contactor switch, two time delay relays and two slave relays.
 This system monitors the engine from starting through rated speed.